 When you’re changing your career at 40 or any age, you must believe that you WILL land on your feet!
 Hold on to the hope and faith that everything will be all right.
 You have options and choices, and you can move in any direction you want.
 You must believe your new career will suit you perfectly, you won’t have any regrets, and you are moving in the right direction.
 Trust and believe in yourself.
 Your confidence and belief in yourself is the foundation of making a successful career change at 40 or any age.

-If you need to make money during the transition from one career to another, read 10 Highest Paying Jobs for College Students.
-Keep your options open, and get an idea of what you might have to do while changing your career.
+If you need to make money during the transition from one career to another, get ready to take a step or two down the career ladder.
+Read articles like 10 Highest Paying Jobs for College Students, and remember that it’s only for a little while!
+When you’re making a career change you need to keep your options open and be humble.
 Sometimes a “pit stop” is necessary while you’re changing careers.

 10 Tips for Making a Career Change at 40